vzafrin/learn-git/lessons/getting-started.md

 ### Issues

 GitHub's issue tracker is one of the best features of the service.
-Issues makes it easy to resolve problems with your repository, assign tasks, communicate status, and collaborate with others.
+Issues make it easy to resolve problems with your repository, assign tasks, communicate status, and collaborate with others.
 There is a lot more to issues than we will cover here but using issues is critical to using GitHub.
 When you first land on a repositories issue page, it should look something like:

 ![GitHub Issues Overview](https://raw.githubusercontent.com/bulib/learn-git/master/images/getting-started-issues-overview.png)